-Planning to travel to Zanzibar, Africa?
-Whether you are on an African honeymoon, finishing up your Kilimanjaro Trek, exploring the plains of the Serengeti ending it all with a long beach holiday one thing is for certain – Zanzibar Island is beautiful.
+Planning to travel to Zanzibar and in search of a few Zanzibar travel tips?
+Whether you are on an African honeymoon, finishing up your Kilimanjaro Trek, or exploring the plains of the Serengeti when ending it all with a long beach holiday one thing is for certain – Zanzibar Island is beautiful.

-We spent three weeks on the island taking a beach break from our long overland trip that started in Cape Town.
-Here are a few things that are good to know before your Zanzibar vacation.
+We spent three weeks traveling Zanzibar island, taking a beach break from our long overland trip that started in Cape Town.
+Here are a few Zanzibar travel tips that are good to know before you visit the island.

 After all, white sand beaches, turquoise water, and friendly locals almost guarantee all visitors will have a great time.
-For us, the most beautiful beaches on Zanzibar are Pongwe and Nungwi, while Paje was great for kite surfing, and Kizimkaze was perfect for seclusion.
+For us, the most beautiful beaches in Zanzibar are Pongwe and Nungwi, while Paje is great for kite surfing, and Kizimkaze is perfect for seclusion.

+Another Zanzibar travel tip to make sure of before your trip to Zanzibar is that you shouldn’t miss Stone Town.
 Zanzibar City is the capital of Zanzibar, and Stone Town is the beating heart of it.
-Whether flying in or taking the ferry almost all visitors will pass through Stone Town while visiting Zanzibar, Africa.
+Whether flying in or taking the ferry, almost all visitors will pass through Stone Town while visiting Zanzibar, Africa.

 Your first reaction may be to high tail it out of the city and to the nearest beach resort, but I encourage you to explore for at least a couple days.
 We entered the Kasbah expecting Stone Town to remind us of the medinas in Marrakech, but thankfully this was not the case.
 Instead, we were immersed in East African history with touches of European, Arabic, Persian, and Indian cultures.

-When landing onto Zanzibar expect to go through immigration again.
-Even if you have come from mainland Tanzania, and even though Zanzibar is now part of Tanzania it is still a requirement to get your passport checked before entering and leaving the island – so don’t forget that little important book!
-We also were told to bring our Yellow Fever cards with us, but never ended up being asked for them.
+When traveling to Zanzibar, even from Dar Es Salaam, you can expect to go through immigration again.
+Even if you have come from mainland Tanzania, and even though Zanzibar is now part of Tanzania, it is still a requirement to get your passport checked before entering and leaving the island.

-Zanzibar is sometimes referred to as “The Spice Island” for its abundance of cinnamon, black pepper, nutmeg, and cloves.
+Zanzibar is called “The Spice Island” for its abundance of cinnamon, black pepper, nutmeg, and cloves.
 The East African island was used as a spice plantation in the 18th century, and those roots still live.
-To see this in action tourists can visit local spice farms and get a feel for the different flavors of the island.
+To see this in action, tourists can visit local spice farms and get a feel for the different flavors of the island.